akshay-yeole/Module-NodeJS/README.md

 Hello World
 ```

-By default, we have 4 workers in the Thread pool.
-We can increase threads and it depends on your CPU cores.
+By default, there are 4 workers in the Thread pool.
+The number of threads can be increased based on CPU cores.

-#### Get count of CPU cores in your system:
+#### Get count of CPU cores:

 ```js
 const os = require('os');